botprotection/instagram-scraper/README.md

 # features

+- uses puppeteer to scrape the specified instagram profile
-- returns the first 12 recents of a profile through a discord webhook
+- returns the first 12 recent posts of a profile through a discord webhook
 - only works on public profiles